nancygjini/nancygjini/README.md

 ## Skills
 - **R**: Expert in statistical analysis, data manipulation, and creating insightful visualizations.
 Comfortable with advanced statistical modeling and working with large datasets.
 - **MATLAB**: Proficient in implementing algorithms and performing complex mathematical computations.
-Used for numerical analysis and problem-solving across various domains.
+Used for numerical analysis of differential equations and optimization problems in operations research.
 - **SQL**: Experienced in querying and managing databases, extracting and manipulating data for analysis and reporting.
-- **Python**: Skilled in data analysis and machine learning, with a focus on applying computational methods to real-world problems.
+- **Python**: Skilled in data analysis and machine learning, with a focus on quantitative marketing.
 Experienced with libraries like NumPy, Pandas, and scikit-learn for efficient data processing and model building.